 At the protein level, two main types of substitution models were developed so far.
 First, the empirical substitution models, which consist of a 20 20 matrix with the relative rates of change among amino acids (exchangeability matrix) and the 20 amino acid frequencies at the equilibrium (Thorne 2000; Yang 2006; Arenas 2015a).
 These models are obtained from large empirical datasets such as nuclear (Jones et al. 1992; Whelan and Goldman 2001), chloroplast (Adachi et al. 2000), mitochondrial (Yang et al. 1998; Abascal et al. 2007) and virus (Nickle et al. 2007; Dang et al. 2010; Del Amparo and Arenas 2022) proteins, among others.
-Empirical substitution models of molecular evolution assume that all the protein sites are modeled with the same exchangeability matrix and amino acid frequencies, which allow a straightforward implementation of these models into likelihood functions (where the likelihood is site-specific and site-independent) (Yang 2006; Puller et al. 2020) and, in extension, in phylogenetic methods based on maximum likelihood (ML) (e.g., Darriba et al., 2011; Kozlov et al., 2019; Tamura et al., 2021).
+Empirical substitution models of molecular evolution assume site-independent evolution so that all the protein sites are modeled with the same exchangeability matrix and amino acid frequencies, which allow a straightforward implementation of these models into likelihood functions (where the likelihood is site-specific and site-independent) (Yang 2006; Puller et al. 2020) and, in extension, in phylogenetic methods based on maximum likelihood (ML) (e.g., Darriba et al., 2011; Kozlov et al., 2019; Tamura et al., 2021).
 However, several studies showed that empirical substitution models produce proteins with unrealistic amino acid distributions and folding stability (Keane et al. 2006; Bordner and Mittelmann 2014; Arenas et al. 2015; Arenas and Bastolla 2019).
 Second, the structurally constrained substitution (SCS) models, which directly consider selection on the protein structure and usually on the protein folding stability (see for a review Liberles et al., 2012).
 Some SCS models account for site-dependent evolution and produce proteins with amino acid distributions and folding stability more realistic than those derived from empirical substitution models (Arenas et al. 2013).
 Notice that residues at the protein core often exhibit substitution patterns different from those located in other regions of the protein (e.g., surface) due to selection on the folding stability and activity (Jiménez-Santos et al. 2018; Echave 2019; Perron et al. 2019).
-Indeed, physicochemical interactions between amino acids at different sites of a protein are often observed (Shakhnovich et al. 1996), promoting coevolution among sites (Starr and Thornton 2016; Neverov et al. 2021; Chaurasia and Dutheil 2022) and suggesting that site-dependent substitution models of evolution could be preferred respect to those ignoring coevolution.
+Indeed, physicochemical interactions between amino acids at different sites of a protein are often observed (Shakhnovich et al. 1996), promoting coevolution among sites (Starr and Thornton 2016; Neverov et al. 2021; Chaurasia and Dutheil 2022) and suggesting that site-dependent substitution models of evolution should be preferably considered over those that ignore coevolution.
 However, site-dependent models of evolution cannot be incorporated into likelihood functions due to the consideration of the site-dependence evolutionary process, note that current phylogenetic likelihood functions calculate site-independent likelihoods (Yang 2006).
 Consequently, these models cannot be used in likelihood-based methods and thus cannot be evaluated respect to other models with the traditional substitution model selection based on likelihood ratio tests (LRTs), Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC), among others (Sullivan and Joyce 2005; Luo et al. 2010; Darriba et al. 2011; Darriba et al. 2020).
-As a consequence, there is a need of likelihood-free methods to perform selection among substitution models of evolution that can include the modelling of site-dependent evolution.
+As a consequence, there is a need of likelihood-free methods to perform selection among substitution models of evolution that can include those which consider site-dependent evolution.